 There have been many reports of COVID-19 scams involving Social Security.

-Visit the Social Security Administration’s website for updates about coronavirus scams.
+Visit the Social Security Administration’s website for updates about COVID-19 scams.

 Sign up for Scam Alerts